About the ‘Shining with Light’ Book Series

 The ‘Shining with Light’ series are books that have been written for young children in a way that captures a child’s sense of wonder and learning, encapsulated in fun rhyme and story telling.
 The stories develop life skills such as friendship and social skills that children can relate to and put into practice in their everyday lives and experiences.

 The ‘When I’m shining with Light’ series is based on the nine Fruit of the Spirit and covers teaching on friendship and social skills.
 The understandings in these books are based on biblical truths.
+These stickers can be Downloaded from the Biblical Applications page.

 What happens when we love Gods way?
 He brings gifts into our lives much the same way that fruit appears in an orchard- things like affection for others, exuberance about life, serenity.
 We develop a willingness to stick to things, a sense of compassion in the heart and a conviction that a basic holiness permeates things and people.
 We find ourselves involved in loyal commitments, not needing to force our way in life, able to marshal and direct our energies wisely.